webgptorg/promptbook/samples/templates/50-advanced.report.md

 ## The Sentence:

-> The cat, a domestic feline, gracefully leaped onto the windowsill to bask in the warm sunlight streaming through the glass.
+> My cat is a sleek and agile feline, always ready to pounce on any toy that moves.
 ```

 ### Result

 ```
-The, a domestic feline, gracefully leaped onto the windowsill to bask in the warm sunlight streaming through the glass.
+My sleek and agile feline is always ready to pounce on any toy that moves.
 ```

 ## 💬 Comparison

--   DURATION 8 seconds
+-   DURATION a few seconds
--   COST $0.00421
+-   COST $0.00338

 ### Prompt